Cal-Rex/y-api-milestone-project-5/README.md

 3. > Write Python code that is consistent in style and conforms to the PEP8 style guide.

-9. > Users should not be permitted write access to restricted content or functionality.

 10. > Implement manual testing and document the procedures and results in the README file for the Back-End application.

-12. > Deploy a final version of the Back-End application code to a cloud-based hosting platform and test to ensure it matches the development version.

-13. > Ensure the security of the deployed version of the Back-End application, making sure to not include any passwords in the git repository, that all secret keys are hidden in environment variables or in files that are in .gitignore, and that DEBUG mode is turned off.

 14. > Document the deployment process for the API in the README file for the Back-End application.